williamgilpin/flowtrace_docs/flowtrace_matlab.md

 # flowtrace for MATLAB

-Implementation of the flowtrace tool as a function file in MATLAB This was developed and tested primarily on R2014a, but it has no special dependencies on particular toolboxes.
+Implementation of the flowtrace tool as a function file in MATLAB.

+This was developed and tested primarily on R2014a, but it has no special dependencies on particular toolboxes.
 Future versions might require the Image Processing Toolbox

 William Gilpin, Vivek N. Prakash, and Manu Prakash, 2015